Queen's Baton Relay of Commonwealth Games arrived in the Falkland Islands

 The Queen's Baton Relay of the Commonwealth Games has arrived in the Falkland Islands.
 The baton carries a message from Her Majesty Queen Elizabeth, the Head of the Commonwealth, and is travelling around the world prior to the beginning of the Commonwealth Games in April 2018.
 This tradition began in 1958.
-The baton visit was organised by the Falkland Islands.
-Overseas Games Association (FIOGA)
+The baton visit was organised by the Falkland Islands Overseas Games Association (FIOGA)

 During its whirlwind visit, personnel, families and youngsters from BFSAI Falklands got up close and personal with it.